 This method is very easy and straightforward.
 First, Please select the Pie option from the drop-down list present in Marks Card

-Next, Drag and Drop the Sales Amount from Measures Region to Filed region as shown below.
+Next, Drag and Drop the Sales from Measures Region to Filed region as shown below.
 Since it is a Measure value, Sales Amount will be aggregated to default Sum.

 Next, Drag and Drop the English Country Region Name from Dimension Region to Color option in Marks Card as shown below.

 Remember, Tableau allows us to add both Dimensions and Measures as the Data Labels.
-To demonstrate this, We just placed the Sales Amount Measure and English Country Region Name on the labels Option present in Marks card
+To demonstrate this, We just placed the Sales Amount Measure and English Country Name on the labels Option present in Marks card

-NOTE: It is always advisable to use Pie charts on High-level Data.
+NOTE: It is always advisable to use Tableau Pie charts on High-level Data.
 For instance, If you use the same Pie Chart for State-wise sales rather than Country wise, you will end up with the following screenshot.
 If you observe closely, We can’t even identify a few regions.